-How to handle overenrollment: SOCI majors first, followed by ANTH and ENST majors, then class year (seniors, Juniors, etc), then Five College students
+How to handle overenrollment: ENST majors first, followed by SOCI majors, then class year (Seniors, Juniors, Sophomore) then 5-College students

-Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: an emphasis on readings, discussion, independent research, written work, field work or trips, and creative exercises.
+Students who enroll in this course will likely encounter and be expected to engage in the following intellectual skills, modes of learning, and assessment: An emphasis on readings, discussion, independent research, written work, field work or trips, and creative exercises.

 M 12:30 PM - 01:50 PM MORG 110